 But did you know that around 40% of Tasmania is made up of mind-blowing national parks?

-It has everything from mountains and crystal clear lakes, to white sandy beaches and dense forests.
+It has everything from mountains and crystal clear lakes, to white sandy beaches, beautiful bays, and dense forests.
+It also has famous sights like Wineglass Bay in Freycinet National Park, Bay of Fires, Port Arthur, Russell Falls, and Cradle Mountain.

 Want to cram maximum adventures into a short trip?